 Rhetorical Skills: style (15-20%), strategy (15-20%), and organization (10-15%)

 Despite the massive similarities between these two sections, there are still some noticeable differences—let's go through them one at a time.

 Redesigned SAT Writing

-As I noted above, the SAT overhaul involves a complete redesign of the writing section, so that all of the questions are presented in context.
+As I noted above, the SAT overhaul involved a complete redesign of the Writing section, so that all of the questions are now presented in context.

 Writing and Language section included in Evidence-Based Reading and Writing score.
-For the new test, the writing section will be included in the same score as the reading, returning the SAT to its original 400-1600 scale.
+For the new test, the Writing section is included in the same score as the Reading section, returning the SAT to its original 400-1600 scale.

 Includes charts and graphs.
-Like the new reading section, the new writing section includes charts and graphs in its passages.
-However, there will only be a few questions of this type.
+Like the new Reading section, the new Writing section includes charts and graphs in its passages.
+However, there are only a few questions of this type per test.

 Some word choice questions involve challenging vocab.
-While word choice questions on the ACT are more focused on nuanced differences between common words, this type of question on the new SAT will sometimes test knowledge of more traditional vocabulary words like those that are included in sentence completions.
+While word choice questions on the ACT are more focused on nuanced differences between common words, this type of question on the new SAT sometimes tests knowledge of more traditional vocabulary words like those that were included in sentence completions.

 Again, the similarities between these sections are much greater than their differences, but the ACT does emphasize slightly different skills than the new SAT.

 A lot more questions.
 ACT English has almost twice as many questions as SAT Writing.
 This doesn't necessarily make it more difficult, but it does necessitate a slightly different approach.
 For more suggestions on how to approach the ACT English passages, see our post on that topic.